 Jessie and Rex | Toy Story Land

 We love love love Jesse and Rex!
 Another Disney display that looks good against bright or cloudy skies, this area gets lit by Christmas lights in the evenings.
-So capture a daytime and evening pic if you get a chance.
+Be sure to capture a daytime and evening pic if you get a chance.

 The Boardwalk| Epcot International Gateway

-Ahhhh, nothing says vacation like lounging around on the Boardwalks of Atlantic City, circa 1940’s.
-Even with the Swan and Dolphin in the background lots of interesting pictures await here.
+Ahhhh, nothing says vacation like lounging around on the Boardwalks of Atlantic City in the early 20th century.
+Even with the Swan and Dolphin Hotels in the background lots of interesting pictures await here.
 You can wait for the Friendship Ferry to float by if you want a little more depth to the picture.

 The Polynesian Village Resort

-Anywhere at the Polynesian Resort is beautiful, but we love taking photos from the beaches there.
+Anywhere at Disney’s Polynesian Resort is beautiful, but we love taking photos from the beaches there.
 With views of both Cinderella Castle and The Grand Floridian, you can’t go wrong.

 Yacht and Beach Club Resort

 Another favorite photo spot in the Boardwalk area, the Yacht and Beach Club Resort is picturesque and will feel like you’ve been transported to a lovely seaside town.
 With beaches, pretty pastels, and an incredible waterfront, the possibilities are endless in this area.